jeantessier/united-federation-of-jean/README.md

 apollo service:push --endpoint http://localhost:4000 --key [your Graph Manager API key]
 ```

-If you are in a folder with a `.env` file, `apollo` will read the key from it if
+If you are in a folder with a `.env` file, `apollo` will read the key from this
-you don't provide one on the command line.
+`.env` file so you don't have to include the key on the command line.

 The services and the gateway all must be up and running.